Public Relations Planning

 Upon completion of this public relations courses, you will be able to understand:

-- The principal external influences and the organisational context in which public relations planning and management is undertaken.
+- The principal external influences and the organisational context in which public relations planning and management are undertaken.

 - How to use strategic tools to analyse the external and organisational context.

 - How to plan a research-based strategic campaign or programme.

 - How to effectively manage and evaluate the impact of campaigns and programmes.